uncg-csc340/su24-individual-hw1/README.md

 > Make sure the compare branch is your own branch, and the base branch is main.

 ## Final Step: Submit a link to the pull request that you created.
+> The link will include the word "pull" in it.
+Do not submit a link to the general repository.
+>
 > Your work will get approved and merged so that your changes show up on the main branch.